| Egypt to Auckland,

 her chances of survival and I sank into a depression so

 deep I thought Id never find my way out.
+My sisters will to

 live, her personal strength and her supportive nurses